yobenzima/Blog/README.md

 - Add proper styling in front end
 - Implement Authentication and Authorisation - to only allow Admin to create posts (now anyone can create and read posts)
 - Create separate user interfaces using React/Angular/VueJS or any other front end User Interface library
 - Configure BaseUrl (mAPIBaseUrl) in appsettings.json.
-This is now hard-coded into the controllers
+This is now hard-coded into the controller
+- Make web interface fully responsive.